luischitala/de-tech-challenge/README.md

-The database selected for this project was PostgreSQL along with the PostGIS extension, which allows us to store geometrical data, and also to do spatial queries which made this project's solution optimal.
+The database selected for this project was PostgreSQL along with the PostGIS extension, which allows us to store geometrical data, and also to do spatial queries which was the optimal solution for this project.

-The image implemented was Kartoza/postgis which can be downloaded in the following [Link](https://hub.docker.com/r/kartoza/postgis/)
+The Docker image implemented was Kartoza/postgis which can be downloaded in the following [Link](https://hub.docker.com/r/kartoza/postgis/)